-There have been 5 mass extinctions on the planet - and scientists are suggesting we are heading for a 6^{th} one.
-A famous extinction is the one you may have heard of already, where the dinosaurs were wiped out by meteors that hit the earth.
+There have been five mass extinctions on the planet - and some scientists are suggesting we are heading for a sixth one.
+A famous extinction is the one you may have heard of already, where the dinosaurs were wiped out by meteors that hit the Earth.

-The 5 previous mass extinctions are as follows.
+The five previous mass extinctions are: